 1) Lack of education

-Our neighbor, an old lady of about 80, goes to the beach every evening and shakes out a bucket of garbage ashore: banana peels, bits, plastic bags, and glasses.
-In an hour the tide will come and it will all disappear.
+Our neighbor, an old lady of about 80, goes to the beach every evening and shakes out a bucket of garbage on the shore: banana peels, bits, plastic bags, and glasses.
+In an hour, the tide will come and it will all disappear.
 She has been doing this for her whole long life.
-It is difficult and probably hardly possible to explain to her exactly where it will “disappear” and why it is not good to conduct like this.
-This is a global problem that needs to be addressed at the state level through education.
-An old lady can’t be changed, but her grandchildren quite possible can be.
+It is difficult and probably hardly possible to explain to her exactly where it “disappears” and why it is not good for plants, animals, people, and the world as a whole.
+This is a global problem that needs to be addressed and regulated at the state level through education and laws.
+An old lady can’t be changed, but her grandchildren quite possibly can.

-2) Lack of a normal infrastructure for waste disposal
+2) Lack of an infrastructure for waste disposal

-This applies not for whole Bali, but somewhere garbage collection as the service is simply not available.
-In Bali, there is one dump in the Serangan region, where garbage is taken from all over the island.
-There it is manually sorted and what can be recycled is taken away for recycling to Java.
+This doesn’t apply to the whole Bali, but in some places, garbage collection as a service is simply unavailable.
+In Bali, there is one dump in the Serangan region where garbage is taken from all over the island.
+There it is manually sorted and what can be recycled is taken away for recycling to Java as there are no technologies for recycling on the island.
 There is a centralized garbage collection on Penida.
-We pay only a little more than a dollar a month, but it’s easier for neighbors to save money and throw rubbish to the beach.
+We only pay a little more than a dollar a month, but for our neighbors, it’s easier to save money and throw rubbish to the beach.

 3) Lots of plastic

 Sellers in the market will try to wrap each purchase in a separate bag.
 In the store, each cookie is wrapped in a separate piece of plastic.
 Small water bottles and disposable cups are everywhere.
-According to observations from the plastic that floats in water, 95% is just the packaging.
-Disposable glasses, packaging for instant noodles, disposable shampoos, packaging for chips, etc.
+According to observations, 95% of the plastic that floats in the water is just the packaging.
+Disposable glasses, disposable shampoos, instant noodles and chips packs, and so on.

-We want to share with you some very simple tips, the implementation of which will not be very difficult but will help to significantly reduce the amount of plastic waste thrown into the bin by each of us.
+We want to share with you some very simple tips.
+Following them isn’t difficult but helps to significantly reduce the amount of plastic waste thrown into the bin by each of us and is one of the ways to help the ocean we love.

 1. Minimize the amount of plastic in your home

-Trash Hero Nusa PenidaIt is almost impossible to completely abandon plastic bags, but you can reduce their number at times without much effort.
+It’s almost impossible to stop using plastic bags completely, but you can reduce their number without much effort.
 You can try to use reusable textile bags or plastic bags you already have.
 It’s simple!
 You just need to remember to take them with you, going to the market or to the store.
-Always discard packages at the store whenever possible!
+Discard packages at the store whenever possible!

-In addition to packages, there is also disposable tableware, various packaging, etc. It is also most often possible to refuse it or, when buying something in a store, turn on awareness and choose where less plastic is used.
+In addition to packages, there are also disposable tableware, various packaging, and so on.
+Most often, it is also possible to stop using them or, when buying something in a store, turn on your awareness and choose the options where less plastic is used.

 2. Collect garbage separately

-At Nusa Penida, unfortunately, it makes sense to separate only organic waste from inorganic waste.
-For organic there is a compost pit, all the rest are thrown together.
-This already reduces the total amount of garbage thrown out several times, and this is the minimum that everyone can do.
+At Nusa Penida, unfortunately, it only makes sense to separate organic from non-organic waste.
+For organic, there is a compost pit, all the rest goes together.
+But this already reduces the total amount of garbage several times, and this is the minimum that everyone can do.

-If you have the opportunity to separate the garbage and throw it away separately or to hand it over to recycling centers, take this opportunity.
+If you have the opportunity to separate the garbage and throw organic waste away separately or hand it over to recycling centers and organizations, use this opportunity.
 It’s not difficult, you quickly get used to it and it becomes a habit.

 3. Use reusable water bottles

-Instead of buying a plastic bottle every time, you should get it with a reusable alternative.
+Instead of buying a plastic bottle every time, get a reusable alternative.
 It is convenient and stylish.
-You can replenish stocks of water in a bottle, often for free.
-Coolers, where you can get water, are in many places, including supermarkets, surf schools, government agencies, etc.
+You can replenish your water bottle, often for free.
+Coolers where you can get water are available in many places, including supermarkets, surf schools, government agencies, and so on.

 4. Discard plastic straws

-Straws are another great example of how we create a huge amount of useless plastic.
-Many eco-cafes have long used glass or bamboo straws.
+Straws are yet another great example of how we create a huge amount of useless plastic.
+Many eco-cafes have been using glass or bamboo straws for a long time already.
 It’s a good habit to get your own straw and carry it with you.
-Minimum places in the bag, and drinking a delicious shake or fresh coconut from your own straw is much more pleasant.
+It takes up almost no space in your bag, and drinking a delicious shake or fresh coconut from your own straw is much more pleasant.

 5. Take part in beaches cleanups

-Complete this list with your simple tips that will help each of us reduce our “plastic footprint” on our lovely Planet.
+Complete this list with your own simple tips on how to help the ocean and reduce our plastic footprint on this lovely planet.

 Sign up for our Molchanovs Freediving Education.